fs-linguistics/Fachschaft-Planning/precourse/topics.md

 - Installing and Using an IDE: Why we need an IDE, how to install and use VS Code for writing and running your first program.
 - What is Git?: Basic understanding of version control and why it is essential.
 - Basic Command Line Usage: How to navigate through directories, run programs.
-- Basic debugging, using debugger vs printing stuff out vs talking to a duck.
+- Basic debugging techinque, printing stuff out vs talking to a duck.

 ### Living in Tuebingen
 - Life as a Computational Linguistics Major: What to expect from the major, workload, etc.